The Belle Stars: Career

 In January 1983, the Belle Stars released what would be their signature single, "Sign of the Times", peaking at number three, and a chart success throughout Europe.
 The song's music video, showing the Belle Stars in dinner jackets, was also played frequently by MTV in the United States.
 The song went on to become the 30th-best selling single of 1983 in the UK.
 "Sign of the Times" was produced by Peter Collins for Loose Ends Productions, a company managed by Pete Waterman before he became famous as a third of the Stock/Aitken/Waterman production team.
-A Canadian all female studio vocal trio known as "Men's Room" covered "Sign of the Times" in 1983 almost exactly as the original, taking their version to number nine in Canada while the Belle Stars' version did not chart there.

 "Sign of the Times" was followed a month later by the band's eponymous debut album, which reached number 15 on the UK Albums Chart.
 As with the band's singles, it was a mix of original songs and cover versions, including Bob and Earl's "Harlem Shuffle" (covered three years later by the Rolling Stones on Dirty Work) and Al Wilson's "The Snake".

 However, "Sign of the Times" proved to be the peak of the band's success.
 Each follow-up single was less successful than its predecessor: "Sweet Memory" reached number 22 in the chart in April 1983; "Indian Summer" number 52 in August; whilst "The Entertainer" did not chart.
 It took another year before the band had a minor hit, "80's Romance", which made number 71 in August 1984 before it dropped out after a week.
 Despite this, the band continued to tour throughout Europe.
 However, the lack of success took its toll, and Matthias left the band, followed by others, until the band was down to Owen, Joyce, and Shone.
 Owen became the 'de facto' lead vocalist, though all three members often sang in unison, in the style of Bananarama.